squid-cache/squid-cache.github.io/Features.rst

 A timeline of feature integration is listed on the [[RoadMap/Squid3|Squid-3 RoadMap]]

 ## User-features not yet "completed" and added to the FAQ. and developer-only features.
-<<FullSearchCached(case:title:Features/ category:CategoryFeature -regex:Status.*done -regex:"Status.*Obsolete" -regex:faqlisted.yes)>>
+<<FullSearchCached(case:title:Features/ category:CategoryFeature -regex:Status.*complete -regex:"Status.*Obsolete" -regex:faqlisted.yes)>>

 Less documented ideas and wishes are available [[Features/Other|elsewhere]].